anna-sage/concurrency-3/README.md

 ### Experimental Evaluation
 This program prints additional logs beyond the required hourly reports.
 The in-depth log, rover_debug_log.txt, records readings and the largest difference observed for each minute.
 I compared these logs against the results in the reports to verify accuracy.

 This program also prints additional information about how long both readings and subsequent evaluations take.
 The requirements specify that these operations cannot take longer than a minute.
-Based on the output in rover_time_elapsed.txt, this implementation's runtime is well within that threshold, never exceeding 60 milliseconds.
+Based on the output in rover_time_elapsed.txt, this implementation's runtime is well within that threshold, never exceeding 60 milliseconds on my machine.